Hampton Roads Peace Conference

 Alexander Stephens was a small man of slight build.
 He wore many layers of coats, scarves and shawls to the conference that he took off upon arrival.
 Lincoln later commented about the scene, “never have I seem so small a nubbin come out of so much husk.”

-During the talks Lincoln repeatedly said that he would not negotiate with the southerners while they were in arms against the United States.
+During the talks, Lincoln repeatedly said that he would not negotiate with the rebellious states while they were in arms against the Federal government.
 Hunter tried to convince the president that countries often entered negotiations with rebels.
-Hunter used Charles I as an example of a leader who talked with countries who they (England) were fighting.
-Lincoln rebuffed that attempted correlation and responded that “all I distinctly recollect about the case of Charles I is that he lost his head in the end.”
+Hunter used King Charles I of England as an example of a leader who met with rebels fighting against him.
+Lincoln rebuffed that attempted correlation.
+The president responded that “all I distinctly recollect about the case of Charles I is that he lost his head in the end.”

 To read more about the Hampton Roads Peace Conference, check out: